TNO/gLTSdiff/docs/library-overview.md

   This rewriter 'untangles' them, by splitting the tangle state into two new states, one with the added incoming/outgoing transitions, and one with the removed incoming/outgoing transitions.
 * `SkipForkPatternRewriter` and `SkipJoinPatternRewriter` rewrite skip patterns in difference automata.
   Skip patterns are patterns where one input skips a part of a sequence that the other input does allow.
-  Comparing such models leads to difference automata either the transition before the skipped behavior is duplicated (fork pattern), or the one after it (join pattern).
+  Comparing such models leads to difference automata where either the transition before the skipped behavior is duplicated (fork pattern), or the one after it (join pattern).
   This rewriter rewrites such patterns, combining the common transitions, and adding a new 'skip' transition that indicates that a part of the sequence is only possible in one of the models.
   The [post-processing example](example-post-process-diff-automata.md) shows this in more detail.
 * `SequenceRewriter` is a rewriter that applies multiple rewriters in sequence.